-We require all of our fresh fruit and vegetables to meet either Global G.A.P. standard (with Nurture module) or the Tesco Nurture standard.
-Both of these standards require a range of environmental good practice at farm level, including water, pesticide, fertiliser, biodiversity, soil and waste management.
+We require the majority of our meat, fish, fruit and vegetable products produced outside of the UK and Ireland to meet the Global G.A.P. standard, or an appropriate equivalent.
+Fruit and vegetable growers must also meet the Nurture module.
+The Global G.A.P standard requires a range of environmental good practice at farm level, including water, pesticide, fertiliser, biodiversity, soil and waste management.
 For example, field margins, watercourses and other sensitive areas should not be treated with pesticides or fertilisers in order to protect wildlife.
 There is also a requirement for growers to use farming practices which improve or maintain soil structure, and which avoid compaction and erosion.
 The application of artificial fertiliser (a large driver of greenhouse gas emissions) is strictly regulated, including a requirement that such fertilisers are only applied based on regular analysis of nutrient levels in the soil.

 Programme for the Endorsement of Forest Certification (PEFC)